< WIRe Blog

 At WIRe, we believe financial literacy is a workplace equity issue.
 When women understand money, they gain agency—not just over their finances, but over their careers.
 That was the impetus behind our new professional development program, Finance Foundations.
 This 10-part program delivers a comprehensive grounding in financial literacy, giving participants the knowledge and tools to make confident financial decisions in both their personal and professional lives.
 Sessions from leading voices in business and finance cover the core elements of corporate finance — how to read financial statements, build sound business plans, raise capital, and manage risk — while also developing practical personal finance skills in budgeting, saving and investing, debt management, and retirement planning.
 Contact us to learn more about delivering this program to your teams of all genders to promote gender equity throughout your workplace.

-Step 4: Take Action with WIRe This IWD
+Step 5: Take Action with WIRe This IWD

 So, What Will You Give to Gain?

-Choose to give — and gain — a more equitable future for us all.
+This International Women's Day, choose to see.
+Choose to amplify.
+Choose to give visibility — and gain a more equitable future for us all.

 About the Author